arpcard/mobio/Readme-odk.md

 NEW IMPORT FILE SOURCE

-1) Add new xxx_terms.txt file to src/ontology/imports/ foldermobio-odk.yaml.
+1) Add new xxx_terms.txt file to src/ontology/imports/ folder mobio-odk.yaml.
 2) Then refresh the install file src/ontology/mobio-odk.yaml with new term source.
 3) Then refresh configuration: